Last updated on March 9, 2020

 4. Amy Everett’s Cards – In her own words, Amy described this card approach on Twitter: “From a lot of work I did in assisted digital it did seem that that user’s context (the service they needed to do, the skills/confidence they had, the access they had etc) all played a part in placing someone on the scale.
 I made these cards to think about all the aspects involved:

 5. Sophie’s Grid – This new grid approach by Sophie is still being tested but is based on twitter conversations and the table I shared above.
-See here for further information.
+See below or here for further information:

 6. UK Intellectual Property Office’s approach – Thanks Sophie for sharing this: